pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

     mc.ac

 Alternatively, we could have specified single diode or PVWatts related information in the PVSystem construction.
-Here we assign parameters for PVWatts models to the PVSystem.
+Here we pass parameters for PVWatts models to the PVSystem.
 ModelChain will automatically determine that it should choose PVWatts DC and AC models.
 ModelChain still needs us to specify ``aoi_model`` and ``spectral_model`` keyword arguments because the